Missa Brevis (Britten): Music

-The Kyrie immediately presents the D major / F-sharp major relationship that is a unifying element of the work, occurring also in the Gloria and the Sanctus.
-F-sharp is the key center despite the key signature.
+The Kyrie immediately presents the D major / F♯ major relationship that is a unifying element of the work, occurring also in the Gloria and the Sanctus.
+F♯ is the key center despite the key signature.
 The movement is in ternary form, with the central "Christe" inverting the melody of the Kyrie.

 The Gloria is based on a 7/8 ostinato derived from the incipit Gloria XV that would be intoned by the celebrant in some liturgical settings.
 The additive time signature allows for various patterns of word stress.
-The central "Qui Tollis" juxtaposes F major against the prevailing D / F-sharp bitonality and contrasts short phrases for solo voice with those for tutti unison.
+The central "Qui Tollis" juxtaposes F major against the prevailing D / F♯ bitonality and contrasts short phrases for solo voice with those for tutti unison.

 The Sanctus in 3/2 presents a twelve-tone melodic line dominated by the interval of a perfect fourth, and shared between the three enharmonically overlapping voices.
-D Lydian, F-sharp major, and F major are all suggested (the three prominent keys of the Gloria).
+D Lydian, F♯ major, and F major are all suggested (the three prominent keys of the Gloria).
 The "Pleni sunt caeli" section features free imitative polyphony in the voices with the original twelve-tone melody transferred to the organ pedals.
 The Benedictus is a bitonal duet for two soloists, the first in G major, and the second in C major.
-This results in parallel fourths and false relations between F-sharp and F natural.
+This results in parallel fourths and false relations between F♯ and F♮.
 Following is an exultant contraction of all of the material preceding the Benedictus into just five measures.

 The Agnus Dei, marked "Slow and Solemn", is in D minor.
 In 5/4 time, an organ pedal ostinato of rising thirds outlines the interval of a minor ninth.
 The threefold repeat of the Agnus Dei text gains intensity with each repetition through rising dynamics and register.
 The closing Dona Nobis Pacem builds to fortissimo; it is set with hammered repeated notes and overlapping intervals of a second between the voices.
 The organ ostinato finally breaks its pattern for the last two bars and the chorus closes with a pianississimo D minor triad.